oDRMo/TE_portfolio/README.md

 <b>TechEmperor</b> is a US-based e-commerce company with global outreach, established in 2018.
 Accessible through both its website and mobile app, the company's business model focuses on supplying electronics and accessories that cater to a diverse demographic.
 By doing so, it has remained resilient throughout the COVID-19 pandemic. <b>TechEmperor</b>'s gross revenue exceeded <b>28m USD</b>, derived from over <b>108,000</b> sales transactions.
 The company also operates a loyalty program, with its retention rate evident as over 40% of sales come from registered accounts tied to the program.

-As a Data Analyst reporting to the Head of Operations (HOO), the sales data containing various metrics and dimensions has been sliced and aggregated to deliver actionable insights evaluating the company's revenue performance from 2019 to 2022.
-This comprehensive analysis outlines directions that different internal teams can take to optimize <b>TechEmperor</b>'s overall performance.
+As a Data Analyst reporting to the Head of Operations (HOO), the sales data has been sliced and aggregated to deliver actionable insights by evaluating the company's revenue performance from 2019 to 2022.
+This comprehensive analysis outlines directions that different internal teams can take to optimize <b>TechEmperor</b>'s future performance.
 </div>